|

 <Hey there!>

-specimens, along with their locations and the fish/invertebrates found
+coral specimens, along with their locations and the

-wealth of useful biotope information out there for the hobbyist willing
+is a wealth of useful biotope information out there for the

 Here's another report dealing with anemones in the Keys

-Caribbean biotopes (help planning your dives?) can be found
+of Caribbean biotopes (help planning your dives?) can be

 here...http://jrscience.wcp.muohio.edu/html/tropecoimages.html.

-trip, and we noticed Condylactis anemones on reefs in Belize and
+Caribbean dive trip, and we noticed Condylactis anemones on reefs

-Cozumel..I was surprised, quite frankly, to see them there.>
+in Belize and Cozumel..I was surprised, quite frankly, to see

 Interestingly, I noted that there are fairly low appearances of